Loyola University New Orleans: Founding

 In the early 18th century, Jesuits first arrived among the earliest settlers in New Orleans and Louisiana.

 Loyola University in New Orleans was founded by the Society of Jesus in 1904 as Loyola College on a section of the Foucher Plantation bought by the Jesuits in 1886.
-A young Jesuit, Fr.
-Albert Biever, was given a nickel for street car fare and told by his Jesuit superiors to travel Uptown on the St. Charles Streetcar and found a university.
+A young Jesuit, Albert Biever, was given a nickel for street car fare and told by his Jesuit superiors to travel Uptown on the St. Charles Streetcar and found a university.
 As with many Jesuit schools, it contained both a college and preparatory academy.
 The first classes of Loyola College were held in a residence behind Most Holy Name of Jesus Church.
-Fr.
 Biever was the first president.
 The first of Loyola's permanent buildings was undertaken in 1907, with Marquette Hall completed in 1910.

 In 1911, the Jesuit schools in New Orleans were reorganized.
 The College of the Immaculate Conception, founded in 1847 in downtown New Orleans, split its high school and college divisions and became solely a secondary institution, now known as Jesuit High School.
 Loyola was designated as the collegiate institution and was chartered as Loyola University on July 10, 1912.